Netherlands Antilles: Geographical grouping

 The islands of the Netherlands Antilles are all part of the Lesser Antilles island chain.
 Within this group, the country was spread over two smaller island groups: a northern group (part of Leeward Islands) and a western group (part of the Leeward Antilles).
 No part of the country was in the southern Windward Islands.

-Islands located in the Leeward Islands
+Islands located in the Lesser Islands

 This island subregion was located in the eastern Caribbean Sea, to the east of Puerto Rico.
 It consisted of three islands, collectively known as the "SSS islands":